basho/basho_docs/content/riak/kv/3.0.4/using/cluster-operations/changing-cluster-info.md

       12 reassigned from 'riak@10.1.42.15' to 'riak@192.168.17.15'
     ```

-7. If the above plan looks correct, commit the cluster changes with `riak-admin cluster commit`.
+7. If the above plan looks correct, commit the cluster changes with `riak admin cluster commit`.

-8. Once the cluster transition has completed, all node names should be changed and be marked as valid in `riak-admin member-status` like below:
+8. Once the cluster transition has completed, all node names should be changed and be marked as valid in `riak admin member-status` like below:

     ```bash
     ================================= Membership ==================================